-Actor Options Vol. & Section
+Actor Options TF Reference

-Evidence Creator No options defined -
+Evidence Creator No options defined

 Acquisition Modality No options defined

-Image Manager/ Image Archive No options defined -
+Image Manager/ Image Archive No options defined

 No options defined

 Image Display (Report Creator) No options defined

 No options defined

-- 3210 The Evidence Creator, Acquisition Modality and Image Manager/ Image Archive will likely support a variety of DICOM SOP Classes.
+- 3345 The Evidence Creator, Acquisition Modality and Image Manager/ Image Archive will likely support a variety of DICOM SOP Classes.
 Each DICOM SOP Class that is supported by the actor shall be listed in the product's DICOM Conformance Statement.
-The IHE Integration Statement (see appendix D) shall reference the DICOM Conformance Statement but does not repeat the list of DICOM SOP Classes that are considered to contain Evidence Documents. - Examples of DICOM SOP Classes that may contain evidence are listed in RAD TF-3: 4.43, Table 4.43-1 and Table 4.43-2.
+The IHE Integration Statement (see Appendix D) shall reference the DICOM Conformance Statement but does not repeat the list of DICOM SOP Classes that are considered to contain Evidence Documents.

+3350 Examples of DICOM SOP Classes that may contain evidence are listed in RAD TF-3: 4.43. - Examples of DICOM SOP Classes that may contain evidence are listed in RAD TF-3: 4.43, Table 4.43-1 and Table 4.43-2.